 Hard day at work?
 At school?
 Tired?
 Happy because I achieved something?
 Those were all valid options for me to start pouring a glass immediately.
 So, basically, any occasion.
 Yikes.

 One day, well, last week, after a COVID-compliant and alcohol-full Zoom appetizer, I became to realize I might be drinking too much.
-And that it might have been the issue on why I was living my life through a lens, without any way to act on it, other than zoom in our out my issues and behavior.
+And that it might have been the issue on why I was living my life through a lens, without any way for me to act on it, other than zooming in or out my issues and behavior.
 I truly felt out of control.